Table of Contents

 Key features of an LLC

-LLC places among the most common business entities in the US thanks to the straightforward formation and distinct features.
-The regulations will vary by states.
+LLCs place among the most common business entities in the US thanks to their straightforward formation and distinct features.
+The regulations that govern an LLC will vary by state.

 - Members of an LLC that will be responsible for the company management have limited liabilities;

-Furthermore, you can count the amount of salaries paid to members as the operating expenses.
-Thus, it can be directly deducted from the company profits.
+Furthermore, you can count the number of salaries paid to members as the operating expenses.
+Thus, it can be directly deducted from the company’s profits.

-Let’s see how to differentiate LLC with other business entities, or if you are considering other structures for your business in this article: How To Choose A Legal Structure For Your Business.
+Let’s see how to differentiate LLCs from other business entities, or if you are considering other structures for your business in this article: How To Choose A Legal Structure For Your Business.